butcherg/rawproc/README.md

 If you're on a Debian/Ubuntu or derivatives, install these packages:

 <pre>
-sudo apt-get install libjpeg-dev libtiff-dev libpng-dev liblcms2-dev liblensfun-dev libraw-dev
+sudo apt-get install libjpeg-dev libtiff-dev libpng-dev liblcms2-dev libraw-dev
 </pre>

 If you enable lensfun:

 <pre>
-sudo apt-get install lensfun-dev libcurl-dev libarchive-dev
+sudo apt-get install liblensfun-dev libcurl4-openssl-dev libarchive-dev
 </pre>

 If you want to enjoy the fruits of librtprocess, the nascent effort to package the Raw Therapee